Nathan Sobey: Professional career

 After graduating from Wyoming, Sobey returned to Australia and joined the Ballarat Miners of the South East Australian Basketball League (SEABL).
 In 10 games during the 2014 SEABL season, he averaged 15.0 points, 3.8 rebounds and 2.2 assists per game.

 In August 2014, Sobey joined the Cairns Taipans of the National Basketball League (NBL) as a training player ahead of the 2014–15 season.
 He joined the Taipans' full-time roster in September as the eleventh man, and in January 2015 was elevated to the playing squad as an injury replacement for Corey Maynard.
 Following the NBL season, he joined the Cairns Marlins for the 2015 Queensland Basketball League (QBL) season.

 In July 2015, Sobey signed a three-year deal with the Adelaide 36ers.
-In the 2016–17 NBL season, he earned the NBL Most Improved Player Award and was named to the All-NBL Second Team.
+He was soon mentored by former 36er Al Green.
+In the 2016–17 NBL season, Sobey earned the NBL Most Improved Player Award and was named to the All-NBL Second Team.
 Following the NBL season, he had a stint with PAOK to finish the 2016–17 Greek League season.

 In April 2017, Sobey extended his contract with the 36ers for another two years.
 He later spent time with the Utah Jazz during the 2017 NBA Summer League.

 On 26 October 2018, Sobey recorded a triple-double with 22 points, 11 rebounds and 10 assists in the 36ers' 91–83 win over the Cairns Taipans.
 Following the 2018–19 NBL season, Sobey had a stint with SIG Strasbourg in France.

 On 5 April 2019, Sobey signed with the Brisbane Bullets on a three-year deal.
 He was named to the All-NBL First Team for the 2020–21 NBL season.
 On 27 April 2022, he re-signed with the Bullets on a three-year deal.